 Traditionally, the model is more appreciated by the US and Europe-located clients.

-From my experience, clients choose the dedicated team when they want to extend their in-house team but have no time or desire to hire and train new specialists.
+From my experience, customers choose the dedicated team when they want to extend their in-house crew but have no time to hire or no resources to train new QA talents.

 And I can’t but stress it that the DTM is used for long-term projects mainly.
-For example, we currently maintain the team that has been providing software testing services for 10 years already.
+For example, we currently maintain teams that have been providing software testing services for 5, 7, and 10 years already.
 You see?
-Dedicated Team is literally about dedication.
+The dedicated team is literally about dedication.

 Could you list the top 3 main advantages that are valuable for the client?